 5.3.2.
 Instances with Continuous Deviations.
-We now focus on the 560 $\Gamma$ -robust knapsack interdiction instances for which the deviations take continuous and uniformly distributed values; cf. (ii) in Section 5.1.
+We now focus on the 560 Γ -robust knapsack interdiction instances for which the deviations take continuous and uniformly distributed values; cf. (ii) in Section 5.1.
 The main observations discussed in the previous section become even more pronounced in this setting.
 We emphasize that, just due to the generation of the deviations, the result of Proposition 3 cannot be exploited as often as in the setting with integer deviations; see Tables 3 and 4.
-Consequently, more deterministic bilevel problems need to be solved within the heuristic framework presented in this paper.
-The latter results in an overall increased computational burden for H-BKP and H-IC as it can be inferred from the box-plots shown in Figure 3 (right) and Figure 4 (bottom).
+Consequently, more deterministic bilevel problems need to be solved.
+The latter results in an overall increased computational burden for our heuristic approaches H-BKP and H-IC as it can be inferred from the box-plots of the running times shown in Figure 2 (bottom).
 Nevertheless, due to its overall small runtime required for solving bilevel problems, the latter affects the performance of H-BKP only slightly.
-Again, we observe significant speed-up factors when comparing the runtimes of H-BKP to those of the exact approach
+Again, we observe significant speed-up factors when comparing the runtimes of H-BKP to those of the exact approach E-MF.
+Moreover, H-BKP optimally solves 35 instances that have not been solved to global optimality by E-MF.
+Overall, H-BKP solves $98.93\,\%$ of the 560 instances to global optimality.
+For those instances that have not been solved to global optimality by H-BKP, we report a gap of at most $0.18\,\%$.